TDHolmes/Harma/README.md

 ### Robotic Arms (Working title)

-This section has not been thought through yet  .
+This section has not been thought through yet.
+I am currently only focusing on the Pensel sub-component.